-Posts deemed by this policy to be 'Politically Restricted' are defined in the Schedule to the Local Government (Politically Restricted Posts) Regulations 1990 available at the following link:

-In summary, where a post is designated as Politically Restricted, the postholder is effectively barred from any political activity including: standing as a candidate for the role of MP, MEP or member of a local authority (other than Parish Council), acting as an election agent, being an officer of a political party, speaking in public or publishing any written work with the apparent intention of affecting public support for a political party.
+- 11.2 Posts deemed by this policy to be 'Politically Restricted' are defined in the Schedule to the Local Government (Politically Restricted Posts) Regulations 1990 available at the following link: The Local Government Officers (Political Restrictions) Regulations 1990 (legislation.gov.uk) - 11.3 In summary, where a post is designated as Politically Restricted, the postholder is effectively barred from any political activity including: standing as a candidate for the role of MP, MEP or member of a local authority (other than Parish Council), acting as an election agent, being an officer of a political party, speaking in public or publishing any written work with the apparent intention of affecting public support for a political party.
 Effectively a restricted postholder's political activity is confined to 'ordinary' membership of a party.

-$^{^{1}}$ Updated by Section 30 of the Local Democracy, Economic Development and Construction Act 2009 (with effect from 12.1.2010)
+3 Updated by Section 30 of the Local Democracy, Economic Development and Construction Act 2009 (with effect from 12.1.2010)

-2 See also Local Government (Politically Restricted Posts) Regulations 1990
+4 See also Local Government (Politically Restricted Posts) Regulations 1990

-9.3 Categories of posts which are 'politically restricted'
+Categories of posts which are 'politically restricted'

-The Act sets out four main categories of post for political restriction:

-- a) The Head of Paid Service (Chief Executive), The Monitoring Officer, Chief Officers, Deputy Chief Officers (defined as persons who report directly to or are directly accountable to a chief officer in respect of all or most of their duties, with the exception of persons with secretarial or clerical duties), the Head of Democratic Services and Assistants to Political Groups ('Specified Posts') - b) Posts specified in the Scheme of Delegation to Officers ('Specified Posts') - c) Posts which involve regularly advising elected members (at Committee/Sub-Committee or Executive (Cabinet/Portfolio Holder) level)('Sensitive Posts') - d) Posts where the holder regularly speaks to broadcasters and journalists on behalf of the authority ('Sensitive Posts')
+- 11.4 The Act sets out four main categories of post for political restriction: - a.
+The Head of Paid Service (Chief Executive), The Monitoring Officer, Chief Officers, Deputy Chief Officers (defined as persons who report directly to or are directly accountable to a chief officer in respect of all or most of their duties, with the exception of persons with secretarial or clerical duties), the Member and Democratic Services Manager and Assistants to Political Groups ('Specified Posts') - b.
+Posts specified in the Scheme of Delegation to Officers ('Specified Posts') - c.
+Posts which involve regularly advising elected members (at Committee/Sub-Committee or Executive (Cabinet/Portfolio Holder) level) ('Sensitive Posts') - d.
+Posts where the holder regularly speaks to broadcasters and journalists on behalf of the authority ('Sensitive Posts')

-9.4 Politically Restricted Posts within Staffordshire County Council
+Politically Restricted Posts within Staffordshire County Council

-The Local Authority has responsibility for compiling and maintaining a list of Politically Restricted Posts ('The List').
+11.5 The Local Authority has responsibility for compiling and maintaining a list of Politically Restricted Posts ('The List').
 That list shall be held by the Monitoring Officer as the Proper Officer.
 The current list is appended to this policy.
 Its contents are agreed following consultation with Trades Union representatives serving on the Green Book Consultative Forum).

-9.5 Terms and conditions of employment
+Terms and conditions of employment

-Where a post is designated as 'politically restricted' this will be included in the terms and conditions of employment for that post.

-As and when new posts are created consideration will be given to whether they need to be politically restricted.
-From the outset candidates for any newly created politically restricted post will be made aware of that designation.

-Where a change in the activities or responsibilities of an existing post change to such an extent that the consideration needs to be given to changing the designation of that post to make it politically restricted, the postholder will be consulted on the proposed change and will have the right to appeal the re-designation (see Appeals process below).
+- 11.6 Where a post is designated as 'politically restricted' this will be included in the terms and conditions of employment for that post. - 11.7 As and when new posts are created consideration will be given to whether they need to be politically restricted.
+From the outset candidates for any newly created politically restricted post will be made aware of that designation. - 11.8 Where a change in the activities or responsibilities of an existing post change to such an extent that the consideration needs to be given to changing the designation of that post to make it politically restricted, the postholder will be consulted on the proposed change and will have the right to appeal the re-designation (see Appeals process below).

-The terms and conditions of employment for those posts designated as politically restricted will be accompanied by a Code of Conduct detailing the implications of the designation.
+11.9 The terms and conditions of employment for those posts designated as politically restricted will be accompanied by a Code of Conduct detailing the implications of the designation.

-9.6 Provisions for 'Sensitive Posts' (ie Posts designated as Politically Restricted under categories (c) and (d) above)
+Provisions for 'Sensitive Posts' (i.e. Posts designated as Politically Restricted under categories (c) and (d) above) Exemptions

-Exemptions

-Holders of 'Sensitive Posts' have a right to request exemption for the list.
+11.10 Holders of 'Sensitive Posts' have a right to request exemption for the list.
 The Chief Executive will consider requests for exemption of a post from the list.
 Requests must be submitted in writing detailing the reasons for the request.
 The Chief Executive will be entitled to seek views from any third party considered appropriate.